Table of contents:

 The action has been completed with an error.

-Target will switch to ERROR and assigned distribution set field will reset.
+Target will switch to ERROR, and the assigned distribution set field will reset.

 That allows users to re-assign the set for a retry.